fleetdm/fleet/handbook/business-operations/README.md

 ## Recurring expenses
 Recurring monthly or annual expenses are tracked as recurring, non-personnel expenses in ["🧮 The Numbers"](https://docs.google.com/spreadsheets/d/1X-brkmUK7_Rgp7aq42drNcUg8ZipzEiS153uKZSabWc/edit#gid=2112277278) _(classified Google Sheet)_, along with their payment source.

 > Use this spreadsheet as the source of truth.
 Always make changes to it first before adding or removing a recurring expense.
+Only track significant expenses.
+(Other things besides amount can make a payment significant; like it being an individualized expense, for example.)

 ### Individualized expenses
 Recurring expenses related to a particular team member, such as coworking fees, are called _individualized expenses_.
 These expenses are still considered [non-personnel expenses](https://docs.google.com/spreadsheets/d/1X-brkmUK7_Rgp7aq42drNcUg8ZipzEiS153uKZSabWc/edit#gid=2112277278), with a few extra considerations: